Locally Adaptive Federated Learning: Extension of FedSPS to non-convex setting

 \section{Extension of FedSPS to non-convex setting}

-Although not the main focus of this paper, we outline here some theoretical results of extending FedSPS to the non-convex setting.
+We outline here some theoretical results of extending FedSPS to the non-convex setting.
 Our non-convex results have the limitation of requiring small stepsizes, but we do not need the additional strong assumption of bounded stochastic gradients used in previous work on adaptive federated optimization.
-We also provide some positive empirical results for the non-convex case in Section \ref{apx:nonconvex_experiments}.